Cloudera Public Cloud upgrade advisor

 In general, there are two main approaches to upgrading cloud services:

-In this guide we will describe the high-level steps of performing in-place upgrade of Data Lake and Data Hub clusters.
-For steps required for the backup and restore approach, refer to the respective documentation on backing up Data Lakes and Data Hubs and performing metadata restore (automated for Data Lake clusters only).
+In this guide we will describe the high-level steps of performing in-place upgrade of Data Lake and Cloudera Data Hub clusters.
+For steps required for the backup and restore approach, refer to the respective documentation on backing up Data Lakes and Cloudera Data Hub and performing metadata restore (automated for Data Lake clusters only).